 San Juan Islands Kayaking and Camping

 Discover the abundant wildlife and lush landscapes!
-Get ready for sea kayaking and camping in San Juan Islands in Washington for women only.
+Get ready for sea kayaking and camping in the San Juan Islands in Washington for women only.
 As soon as your feet land on San Juan Island, breathe in the clean air.
 Next, set your watch back to island time.
-Over the next 5 days you’ll explore Orcas Island, San Juan Island, and Stuart Island by foot and paddle while enjoying a combination of glamping and traditional camping in the back country.
+Over the next 5 days, you’ll explore Orcas Island, San Juan Island, and Stuart Island by foot and paddle while enjoying a combination of glamping and traditional camping in the backcountry.

 Orca Whale Watching and Other Wildlife Spotting

 The San Juan Islands are famous for their Orca whales.
 You bet we’ll set sail to catch a glimpse!
 You’ll kick off your San Juan Island adventure with a guided whale watching tour at sunset.
 The archipelago is also home to a wide range of wildlife including bald eagles, harbor seals, river otters, Steller sea lions, common minke whales, and Dall’s porpoise.
 In the evening, you can head out to the shoreline for some tide pooling.

 San Juan Island Gamping

 After meeting your newest adventurous gal pals in Friday Harbor on Day 1, you’ll settle into your glamping digs—a home sweet home for your first two nights.
 You will be living like a Wilderness Queen!
 These canvas tents are equipped with all the comforts of home and decks that screams, “Pull up a seat and a cold one.”

 Guided Hiking and Winery Visit on Orcas Island